ilyashoss/BlazeAndTanTheMan/README.md

 2-The downward arrows on the background image should take user to "our service"

+3-at the bottom of page have the
+   a) Contact info
+   b) Address
+   c) Business Hours
-3-at the bottom of page have the a- Contact info b- Address c- Business Hours d- Maybe Map - depending on Google maps permissions or image of easily finding the shop
+   d) Maybe Map - depending on Google maps permissions or image of easily finding the shop

 4- Remove get in touch section at the bottom.
 DONT NEED IT.